 Available to the girls

 The Learning Support Department, in accordance with the size of the school, is rather small.
 We have limited space and resources in comparison to some other comprehensive schools, however the standard of our assistance is no less remarkable.
 We have a small but friendly and accessible room where students can come to chat, have one-to-one academic support sessions and gather resources for classwork or homework.
-We have a small supply of AlphaSmarts and laptops, and where it is thought a student may benefit from using one of these resources we will contact parents and recommend usage.
+We have a small supply of Chromebooks, laptops and ipads, and where it is thought a student may benefit from using one of these resources we will contact parents and recommend usage.

 These resources are particularly useful for girls with dyspraxia or dyslexia, or those with a physical disability.
 Unfortunately, because of the large number of staircases in the buildings and the narrow corridors, we are unable to accommodate wheelchairs.
 We do not have a full time dedicated first aider or nurse, and so are also unable to accommodate pupils with complex medical conditions.